pleabargain/EnglishHelpsYourCareer/idioms.md

 # Make waves
 *  If someone makes waves, they cause a lot of trouble.

+# boil down
+To reduce something to it's smallest element or essence

 # Make your blood boil
 *  If something makes your blood boil, it makes you very angry.